pojosontheweb/woko/doco/markdown/woko.md

 * `/view/Product/123`
 * `/list/Product`
 * `/home`
-* `/doSomeFunkyStuff/MyClass/123?facet.myProp=123&object.myOtherProp=cool`
+* `/doSomeFunkyStuff/MyClass/123?facet.foo=123&object.bar=cool`

 The URL scheme is an important part of Woko.
 The URLs reflect what they mean, they show the intent and target object.
 The different parts of the URL (`facetName`, `className` and `key`) are used by WokoActionBean in order to resolve the target object and Resolution Facet to be applied.

 All parameters are prefixed with either `facet.` or `object.` : they will be bound respectively to the Resolution Facet and target Object, provided they satisfy the validation constraints if any.
 Like their cousins Action Beans, Resolution Facets has at least one event handler method, that returns a `Resolution`.

 > NOTE : You can use ActionBeans in your app, there ain't no problems with that.
 It's only that ActionBeans don't work like ResolutionFacets : they don't apply to target types and roles.
 You'll use ActionBeans typically only for actions that apply to all users and have no particular target object.
 You can also use ActionBeans to write alternale "routes" to some ResolutionFacet, using the action's @UrlBinding and forwarding to another URL.
+Additional action beans take precedence over WokoActionBean in case the @UrlBinding conflicts.

 ### Stripes extensions ###

-Woko adds several extensions to Stripes in order to make Resolution Facets work like Action Beans, with respect to Binding & Validation, Security, etc. They are implemented as Stripes `Interceptor`s and other components.
+Woko adds several extensions to Stripes in order to make Resolution Facets work like Action Beans, with respect to Binding & Validation, Security, etc. Thes extensions are implemented as Stripes `Interceptor`s and other Stripes components (`ActionBeanPropertyBinder` etc).
 Woko also registers custom `TypeConverter`s for transparent binding of Domain Objects.

+You should not need to change these base components.
+Nevertheless, as everything else, you can sonfigure Stripes to use other extensions in place of Woko's defaults.

 ## The Woko instance ##

 There's only one Woko !
 At least in your webapp…

 When the [application starts up](Startup), a `Woko` instance is created, initialized, and bound to the `ServletContext`.
-Then, from anywhere in the app, the `Woko` instance can be retrieved and used as an top-level entry point for executing various tasks.
+Then, from anywhere in the app, the `Woko` instance can be retrieved and used as an top-level entry point for executing various tasks, by calling the static method `Woko#getWoko(ServletContext ctx)`.

+Facets can also access the `Woko` instance via `getFacetContext().getWoko()`.

 ## Mandatory Components ##